soy-crypto/LLM_Engineering/README.md

 - Linearly with model depth
 - Linearly with hidden dimension

-Decode performance may degrade due to **memory bandwidth pressure**, even when VRAM usage is low.
+This predicts when inference becomes memory-bandwidth-bound.

 ---

 # 🔍 Empirical Validation

-KV memory was measured directly from `past_key_values` tensors (not allocator reports).
+KV memory was measured directly from `past_key_values` tensors.

 Observed:

 - Exact linear scaling
-- Perfect agreement with theory
+- Perfect agreement with theoretical model
-- No allocator noise

 Theory and practice aligned.